 Side effects of Chemotherapy after the surgery to remove cancer

-You should know that this schedule can lead to longer periods of weakness and it may affect the older adult with the cancer in different ways than the younger people, For example, The older adults are at greater risk for the experiencing physical side effects from the chemotherapy which influences their quality of life.
+This schedule can lead to longer periods of weakness and it may affect the older adult with cancer in different ways than the younger people, For example, The older adults are at greater risk for the experiencing physical side effects from the chemotherapy which influences their quality of life.

-Chemotherapy is one of the most common treatments for the pancreatic cancer (using the drugs to destroy the cancer cells), For the pancreatic cancer, The chemotherapy is used in several different ways, before or after the surgery to remove the cancer (resection), when the cancer has spread to the nearby structures like the blood vessels around the pancreas (the locally advanced pancreatic cancer).
+Chemotherapy is one of the most common treatments for pancreatic cancer (using drugs to destroy cancer cells), For pancreatic cancer, The chemotherapy is used in several different ways, before or after the surgery to remove cancer (resection), when cancer has spread to the nearby structures like the blood vessels around the pancreas (the locally advanced pancreatic cancer).

-When the cancer has spread beyond the pancreas to the other parts of the body (the advanced or metastatic pancreatic cancer), on its own or in the combination with the radiotherapy, The chemotherapy drugs can be used in several different ways.
+When cancer has spread beyond the pancreas to the other parts of the body (the advanced or metastatic pancreatic cancer), on its own or in the combination with the radiotherapy, The chemotherapy drugs can be used in several different ways.

 Side effects of chemotherapy

-It is very important to know that unlike the radiation therapy and the surgery, The chemotherapy affects the entire body that increases the risk of side effects, Not all the drugs have the same side effects , they occur more often in older adults, The harmful reactions from the chemotherapy are the only reason for about 10% of all hospital admissions for older people with cancer.
+Unlike the radiation therapy and the surgery, The chemotherapy affects the entire body that increases the risk of side effects, Not all the drugs have the same side effects , they occur more often in older adults, The harmful reactions from chemotherapy are the only reason for about 10% of all hospital admissions for older people with cancer.

-The most important side effect is the impact on your blood count, The chemotherapy can affect the bone marrow that produces the blood cells, So, It will cause the low levels of the red blood cells (anaemia) that can make you very tired and it sometimes make you breathless.
+The most important side effect is the impact on your blood count, The chemotherapy can affect the bone marrow that produces the blood cells, So, It will cause the low levels of the red blood cells (anaemia) that can make you very tired and it sometimes makes you breathless.

-The chemotherapy can damage the nervous system that may further weaken the person’s mental capacity (such as thinking or judgment the abilities), It can increase the memory loss, and cause the fatigue and the nerve damage, It can cause screening for any health problems before starting the treatment and adjusting the dose or the type of the drug during the treatment often minimizes these side effects.
+The chemotherapy can damage the nervous system that may further weaken the person’s mental capacity (such as thinking or judgment the abilities), It can increase memory loss, and cause the fatigue and the nerve damage, It can cause screening for any health problems before starting the treatment and adjusting the dose or the type of the drug during the treatment often minimizes these side effects.

-The chemotherapy drugs causes the blood clot forming in the vein (It is called the thrombosis, deep vein thrombosis or DVT), This is not very common, But having the pancreatic cancer means you may be more likely to get the blood clot, and some chemotherapy drugs can also make it more likely.
+The chemotherapy drugs cause the blood clot forming in the vein (It is called the thrombosis, deep vein thrombosis or DVT), This is not very common, But having pancreatic cancer means you may be more likely to get the blood clot, and some chemotherapy drugs can also make it more likely.

-You have to know that the symptoms may include the swelling, the redness or the pain in your arms or legs, or the shortness of breath (if the clot is in your lungs), The blood clots are dangerous but they can usually be treated successfully.
+The symptoms may include the swelling, the redness or the pain in your arms or legs, or the shortness of breath (if the clot is in your lungs), The blood clots are dangerous but they can usually be treated successfully.

 Chemotherapy after surgery to remove cancer

-If someone have had the surgery to completely remove the cancer, This form of chemotherapy is called the adjuvant chemotherapy, It aims to try to reduce the chances of the cancer coming back, The drug most used after the surgery to remove the cancer is gemcitabine, Capecitabine can be used, 5-fluorouracil (5-FU) can be an alternative treatment option.
+If someone has had the surgery to completely remove cancer, This form of chemotherapy is called the adjuvant chemotherapy, It aims to try to reduce the chances of cancer coming back, The drug most used after the surgery to remove cancer is gemcitabine, Capecitabine can be used, 5-fluorouracil (5-FU) can be an alternative treatment option.

-You have to know that you should be recovered well from your operation before starting the chemotherapy treatment, You should be recovered from any complications of the surgery such as the chest infections or bleeding, You need to be back to the reasonable level of the normal activity and fitness.
+You should be recovered well from your operation before starting the chemotherapy treatment, You should be recovered from any complications of the surgery such as the chest infections or bleeding, You need to be back to the reasonable level of the normal activity and fitness.

-It is very important to know that your wound should be healed, with no signs of infection, You have to be able to eat and drink well, and your bowels should be working normally, The chemotherapy will usually start within 12 weeks of the surgery, And it will be planned to be given for six months.
+Your wound should be healed, with no signs of infection, You have to be able to eat and drink well, and your bowels should be working normally, The chemotherapy will usually start within 12 weeks of the surgery, and it will be planned to be given for six months.